AnnaVM/Twitter_API/README.md

 A Jupyter Notebook `Trump_or_staff` explores the differences between features of tweets written on Android vs iPhone, as this seems to be a difference between tweets written directly by Donald Trump, vs those written by his staff.
 The time and day of the week show different patterns, as do the use of links/hashtags or the use of quotation marks.

-Looking at tweets in quotes (Donald Trump's way of retweeting):
+-Looking at tweets in quotes (Donald Trump's way of retweeting):
 <figure>
   <img style="float: right;" src="https://github.com/AnnaVM/Twitter_API/blob/master/images/isQuote.png"
    alt="tweets in quotes"